LASER EYE SURGERY

 Mark's been correcting vision for 20 years with intraocular lenses and lasers, is a Fellow of the Royal College of Surgeons of Edinburgh and has been invited to speak to surgeon colleagues at over 20 national & international surgeon congerences.
 Read more here.

-LASIK is a 2 stage procedure.
-We don't use any blades.
-First a thin flap is made on the surface of your eye using the only Zeiss Visumax femtosecond laser in Birmingham and it's the most gentle and comfortable femtosecond laser of all.
-Each laser pulse lasts a femtosecond (which is one billionth of one millionth of a second) and is accurate to within a few microns (1/1000 of a millimeter).
-The second stage accurately reshapes your cornea with the B&L or latest Zeiss Mel 90 laser using precision optics for which Zeiss is so well known.
+LASIK is also a blade free treatment and uses 2 different lasers.
+First a single layer of tissue is gently separated in your cornea using the only Zeiss Visumax femtosecond laser in Birmingham.
+It's the most gentle and comfortable femtosecond laser of all.
+Then a second excimer laser accurately reshapes your cornea with the B&L or latest Zeiss Mel 90 laser using precision optics for which Zeiss is so well known.
 You recover quickest after LASIK and can also usually drive by the next day.

 LASEK, also known as advanced surface treatment, is also a 2 stage procedure using only the excimer laser.
 First the surface epithelial layer of the cornea is loosened.
-Then the underlying surface is reshaped using the same B&L or Zeiss Mel 90 vision correction laser used in LASIK.
-Once again no blades are used but no flap is created.
+Then the underlying surface is reshaped using the same B&L or Zeiss Mel 90 vision correction excimer laser.
 The treatment is quick but you recover slower than with LASIK or SMILE.
 I't's the best laser treatment for people with thin corneas and is also very good for sports and some occupations.

 QUESTIONS & ANSWERS:

 How long does laser eye surgery last, does it "wear off"?

 The effects of the lasers on your cornea are permanent, it doesn't "wear off".
 But your eye can change especially as you age which can change the overall focus of your eye again.
 When the lens in your eye ages (called presbyopia) you'll need reading glasses, but there are treatment options for this too, including multifocal intraocular lens surgery and monovision laser treatment.

 Do optometrists and eye surgeons have laser eye surgery themselves?